-Another key requirement is lowering barriers to entry - through shared facilities and infrastructure, PAT capability advances at sector level that provide product-process quality assurance, and the proactive development of appropriate regulatory contexts.
+Another key requirement is lowering barriers to entry - through shared facilities and infrastructure, PAT capability advances at sector level that provide product-process quality assurance, and the proactive development of appropriate regulatory context.

-691 Any new technology carries opportunities and risks.
-In the originator's pharmaceutical business the main 692 risk is the approval of the compound, driven by the success of the clinical program and the convincing 693 power of the dossier.
-For a single compound this is a complex function of a variety of factors, some of 694 which are better manageable than others.
-The performance and properties of the molecule on the 695 receptor is one element, the biopharmaceutical adequacy of the drug product to the kinetic properties at 696 the receptor and the route to get there is the other and at the end of the day, the feasibility and robustness 697 of distinct process trains for a particular drug product design is of the essence.
-The magnitude of the risks 698 is typically much larger on the clinical side for originators and hence the focus on secondary risks needs 699 to be minimized.
-This can be accomplished by a variety of approaches using:
+Any new technology carries opportunities and risks.
+In the originator's pharmaceutical business the main risk is the approval of the compound, driven by the success of the clinical program and the convincing power of the dossier.
+For a single compound this is a complex function of a variety of factors, some of which are better manageable than others.
+The performance and properties of the molecule on the receptor is one element, the biopharmaceutical adequacy of the drug product to the kinetic properties at the receptor and the route to get there is the other and at the end of the day, the feasibility and robustness of distinct process trains for a particular drug product design is of the essence.
+The magnitude of the risks is typically much larger on the clinical side for originators and hence the focus on secondary risks needs to be minimized.
+This can be accomplished by a variety of approaches:

-- Technology platforms that are applicable to multiple projects - New technologies only late in the clinical programs or as life-cycle management tools - New technologies only late in the chinear programs of as the cycle management cools New technologies in a dedicated spin-off that offers the technology for the industry as a whole and hence spreads the risks across multiple products and companies - 703 704
+- Using technology platforms that are applicable to multiple projects - Using new technologies only late in the clinical programs or as life-cycle management tools - Using new technologies in a dedicated spin-off that offers the technology for the industry as a whole and hence spreads the risks across multiple products and companies

 To value the opportunity and risks adequately one should not solely consider the technology platform and the success of a specific product or clinical performance, in fact they mostly have nothing to do with each other, other than the fact that a platform has been picked for a particular program.
-Instead, it is essential to understand what a particular platform delivers in terms of functionality, cost, timelines and robustness and quantify those factors.
-For continuous processing, this reduces the risk to the pure technical risk and other aspects that drive in the long run the success of the process technology on its real merits.
+Instead, it is key to understand what a particular platform delivers in terms of functionality, cost, timelines and robustness and quantify those factors.
+For continuous processing, this reduces the risk to the pure technical risk and aspects that drive in the long run the success of the process technology on its real merits.

-714 7.4.
-The Role of Policy and Regulatory Regimes Across Pharma Supply Chains 715
+7.4.
+The Role of Policy and Regulatory Regimes Across Pharma Supply Chains